by Andy Weddington

 Describing the life-changing experience of being a Marine escapes mere words.
 The "givings" - lessons - learned courtesy of Marines abound.

-This Thanksgiving early morning, while still horizontal and mulling over the day ahead, some of those "givings" came to mind and so a thought to note and post as comment.
+Early Thanksgiving morning five years ago (spouse forward-deployed), while still horizontal and mulling over the day ahead, some of those "givings" came to mind and so a thought to note and post as comment.

 Though without time for careful edit, a snapshot of what Marines gave me - in understanding that...